0xdivi-code/vantide/docs/admin-data-api.md

 ---

-## 8. Public Orderly queries used by the frontend views
+## 8. Public queries used by the frontend views

 The live market fallback uses Orderly's zero-auth Public Info API: